futpix/caravans-in-australia/content/review/926-Retreat-Caravans-ERV-219B.md

   ogtitle: "Should I buy ERV 219B by Retreat Caravans?"
   ogdescription: "The Retreat Caravans ERV 219B is classed as Unknown Type, and sleeps 5 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Retreat Caravans"]
-tags: ["Sleeps 5", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 5", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""